 We are always available for post-treatment advice.
 If you have any issues we may ask you to come in for review.
 We never charge for any follow up appointments, only for treatment sessions.

 Yes.
 Our clients are really busy people and we fully respect that.
-We make it it easy to reschedule appointments at short notice so that if something unexpected comes up folk can change their booking.
-There is a personalised RESCHEDULE link on your confirmation email that is unique to your booking and will take you to an online diary to choose another time and date.
+We make it it easy to reschedule or cancel appointments yourself.
+There is a personalised RESCHEDULE and CANCEL link on your confirmation email that is unique to your booking.
 If you no longer have the confirmation email for that booking you will need to contact us so that we can arrange it for you.